bustamante-lab/medal/README.md

 ## Dependencies
-This code was built using Python 3.4.3
+This code was built using Python 3.4.3 with modules numpy, numba, pandas, tqdm

 ## Current development status